What are the best anti-anxiety medications?

 There is no answer to that question.
 Some anti anxiety and anti panic attack drugs work well for some people and not others.
 It is a case of trusting in your healthcare providers knowledge and being prepared to experiment a little.
-Alternatively you could chose to tackle your anxiety or panic attacks through therapy alone.
+Alternatively you could chose to tackle your anxiety or panic attacks through Cognitive Behaviour Therapy or by looking at underlying health conditions that can cause anxiety alone (Killing Anxiety From The Roots is all about this – affiliate link, I make a small commission on sales).
 Remember, drugs treat symptoms and not causes.
-To find out about some treatments for anxiety click here.
+Your end goal should be to be free of anxiety without having to rely on drugs.

 Speak to your doctor about drugs and avoid the temptation cheap online pharmacies.
 I would say that unless your anxiety is acute or you suffer severe panic attacks you probably do not need heavy tranquillisers such as Xanax, Valium, Klonopin and the like.
 When you factor in the dangers of dependence and addiction you may as well give them a miss or use them extremely sparingly.

-SSRIs on the other hand have a proven effect on general anxiety and worry.
-They lift your mood through increasing your level of the neurotransmitter Serotonin and the results for anxiety sufferers varies from a dramatic cessation of symptoms to mild relief.
+SSRIs on the other hand probably have an effect on general anxiety and worry.
+They are thought to lift mood through increasing your level of the neurotransmitter Serotonin and the results for anxiety sufferers varies from a dramatic cessation of symptoms to mild relief.
+It should be said that a sizable number of anxiety sufferers get no benefit from SSRIs or find the side-effects to much to handle.

 The bottom line is: talk to your doctor and make sure drugs are not your only defence against anxiety, panic attacks, and depression.
 You need to tackle underlying causes as well.
 And don't try and use over the counter medication or drugs to tackle anxiety and panic, it won't work and some of that stuff can be dangerous if taken repeatedly.